brootware/staging.github.io/_tabs/about.md

 <script src="https://tryhackme.com/badge/242534"></script>

+## A disclaimer as usual

+The views and opinions shown on this website are of my own and not necessarily the viewpoint of my employer.

 <!-- > **Note**: Add Markdown syntax content to file `_tabs/about.md` and it will show up on this page. -->